 |Helix makes semi-custom coil mattresses that range in firmness and support level.
 We love their concept and we really like their beds, especially the Helix Luxe line.
 If you're having trouble finding the right innerspring mattress for you, you should definitely look into Helix.|

 So you’ve started the search for your next mattress.
 It’s overwhelming, isn’t it?
 Chances are, you haven’t done this for about seven years and things have really changed since your last trip to the local mattress store.
 Buying a mattress online is pretty much the way to go nowadays, but there are so many options and it’s hard to know where to start or what to choose when you can’t actually test a bed without buying it and having it shipped to your house.

 And that’s where we come in.
 We do a lot of testing and research and then provide you with all the information you need to choose your new mattress.
-In this post, we’re focusing on mattresses with a hybrid construction, meaning they incorporate both foam and coils.
-We’ll give you our top picks and a short breakdown of why we like them.
+In this post, we’re focusing on mattresses with a hybrid or spring construction, meaning they incorporate both foam and coils.
+We’ll give you our top rated picks and a short breakdown of why we like them.